Opened 4 years ago

 The "Don't show me again" checkbox is (even if I dislike it) established behaviour nowadays.
 Thus independent from the way it is done in the code, the way it is represented to the user must be identical.
 That's why I still reject that patch.
 BTW the improved patch misses the essential line to set value to -1.

-- Summary changed from [PATCH] Add option to disable the new "Move elements" dialog to [new PATCH] Add option to disable the new "Move elements" dialog
+Summary: | [PATCH] Add option to disable the new "Move elements" dialog → [new PATCH] Add option to disable the new "Move elements" dialog |

 The dialog stoecker meant is called "ConditionalOptionPaneUtil", which is hard to grep indeed.
 The only advantage of it compared to Java's integrated dialog is the "Don't show again" checkbox, so it doesn't allow for nice dialogs.